 Run the disk cleanup utility

-- Open CMD as an administrator, type Dism / Online / Cleanup-Image / Restore Health, then press Enter to restore the Windows image.
+- Press Enter to restore the Windows image when CMD is opened as Administrator, Type Dism / Online / Cleanup-Image / Restore Health, then click OK to save the changes.

 Make sure that there is a problem that needs to be fixed

 When the user restarts the computer, the scanning often continues regardless of any changes made to the scanning process.
 Additionally, consider the size of the disk to be scanned before running chkdsk.

 If you have a 1TB hard drive, the chkdsk process typically takes 5 hours; if it is a 3TB drive, it requires triple the time.
 While chkdsk analysis can take some time, it depends on how big the partition is.

 Depending on the size of your hard drive or the number of bad sectors, the scanning process can sometimes take several hours.
 Be patient, and it could be best to leave the scan running overnight.